 The study further extrapolated to conclude that "these two years of pandemic and children not going to school has had a great effect on the vocabulary or, to say ultimately, the language learning of the kids, especially between the age of 1 to 3 years.

 It is being seen that what a child"s vocabulary would have been at the age of three under normal conditions due to a child has missed out on school for the last two is not being seen even at six years old.
 We can conclude this two years gap has put the children 3 years behind.

 While the schools will have to plan out lots of oral communication with the kids and the routine syllabus, the plan should have dialogues and not be limited to monologues.

 The students will have to be encouraged to re-open and start to speak out.
 This will certainly be easier said than done because the kids have talked only to their parents in the last two years.

 The ultimate objective is to talk to the child, make the child talk, listen and use the newer words.
-This will improve the child"s vocabulary and enhance understanding and speed of learning of the language.
+This will improve the child's vocabulary and enhance understanding and speed of learning the language.
 The better the child learns the language and comprehends, the performance in the other subjects will also improve.

 As mentioned earlier, the parents have an important role when it comes to the learning of their children.